kinderjosh/reduced-cobol/README.md

-# RED COBOL
+# Reduced COBOL

-RED COBOL is an open-source compiler for a reduced subset of COBOL that generates native C99 code for Windows and Unix-like operating systems.
+Reduced COBOL is an open-source compiler for a smaller subset of COBOL that generates native C99 code for Windows and Unix-like operating systems.

 ## Requirements